 The mock examinations are organised and delivered to a high level of rigour to mirror the summer external exam season.
-Students will have only one opportunity to sit mock exams during each mock event and an "X" grade will be used for any students who are absent from mock examinations.
+Students will have only one opportunity to sit mock exams during each mock event and absences are recorded.
 The aim is to provide students with a realistic experience of sitting exams to help them and their teachers to assess progress and plan improvements.